notaryproject/specifications/trust-store-trust-policy-specification.md

 - If the subject DN of the signing certificate is used in the trust anchor, then it MUST meet the following requirements:
   - The value of `trustAnchors` MUST begin with `subject:` followed by comma-separated one or more RDNs.
 For example, `subject: C=${country}, ST=${state}, L=${locallity}, O={organization}, OU=${organization-unit}, CN=${common-name}`.
   - Trust anchor MUST contain country (CN), state Or province (ST), and organization (O) RDNs.
 All other RDNs are optional.
 The minimal possible trust anchor is `subject: C=${country}, ST=${state}, O={organization}`,
-  - Trust anchor MUST support overlapping values.
+  - Trust anchor MUST NOT have overlapping values.
 Trust anchors are considered overlapping if there exists a certificate for which multiple trust anchors evaluate true.
 For example, the following two trust anchors are overlapping:
     - `subject: C=US, ST=WA, O=wabbit-network.io, OU=org1`
     - `subject:  C=US, ST=WA, O=wabbit-network.io`
   - In some special cases trust anchor MUST escape one or more characters in an RDN.
 Those cases are: